Mill Casino set to reopen Monday

-COOS COUNTY — After exactly two months of being closed because of COVID-19, the Mill Casino is opening back up on Monday May 18.
-As of Thursday, no other casino in Oregon had announced a reopening plan.
+COOS COUNTY — After exactly two months of being closed because of COVID-19, the Mill Casino is opening back up on Monday May 18, the first in the state.
+Three Rivers Casino and Chinook Winds Casino Resort will open again later this month.

 According to a press release from the Mill Casino, 300 people will be allowed on the floor at one time.